Bastian Schweinsteiger: Personal life

 Schweinsteiger is a Roman Catholic.
 He is known to fans as "Schweini" or "Basti", the latter to distinguish him from his elder brother, Tobias, a professional footballer who also played for Bayern Munich, albeit in the reserve team.
 Schweinsteiger was in a relationship with model Sarah Brandner from 2007 until July 2014.
 They lived in Munich together.

 In September 2014, he began a relationship with Serbian tennis player Ana Ivanovic.
 The couple married on 12 July 2016 in Venice, Italy.
 They have two sons, born in 2018 and 2019.
 In February 2023, the couple announced that they were expecting their third child together.
+The couple split up in 2025.

 Schweinsteiger was a talented ski racer and is childhood friends with Felix Neureuther.